Jotis86/People-Analytics-Project/README.md

 These metrics help in understanding the overall health of the organization, identifying areas for improvement, and making data-driven decisions.

+## 📂 Summary Report

+For a detailed summary of the visualizations and key metrics, please refer to the [Summary Report](summary_report/README.md).

 ## 📊 Visualizations

 In addition to the Power BI dashboard, a complete analysis has been performed using Python, including: